MiriamPeskowitz/jen-blog/notes.md

 polymorphic -- a model can belong to more than one other model, on a single association

 ARs have many methods that abstract out lots of common code.
 They really shine in complex situations, like join models, conditions, validations

+rails myblog project build -- look for more

+How can a user sign up?
+What's missing from the models?
+	-- we need has_secure_password through bcrypt so we get .authenticate method, and validations for password and pass_confirmation

+user_id -- hidden field in erbview page, or assign it with the controller.

+This would be the syntax, but you're going to have to check on backend anyway, because hidden_field is hackable.
+<%= f.hidden_field :user_id, value: session[:user_id] %>

+The controller always has to double-check

+# build new post off of user, hence current_user.posts
+	def create
+		@post = current_user.posts.build(post_params)
+		if @post.save
+			redirect_to posts_path
+		else
+			render :new
+		end
+	end